About Cauldron VTT

 The development of Cauldron

 Why did I create Cauldron?
 The pandemic forced my friends and me to play our Dungeons & Dragons sessions online for a while.
 We used Roll20 for that, but in my experience Roll20 is a bit slow, specially to get it started, and its interface is a bit clumsy here and there.
 As I was already looking for a new hobby project due to the staying-home, I saw a nice challenge in building my own virtual tabletop.
+The result is what you see in front of you.

 I hope you like what I've made.
 You can take a look at the screenshots to get an impression of what Cauldron has to offer.
 If you want to try it yourself, use one of the available demo accounts and take control of one of the characters in the demo game.
 When you log in, an online manual is available to get you started.
 Have fun!